MyCodingJournal/Functions-in-JavaScript/README.md

 - Writing and calling JavaScript functions
 - Understand arguments and parameters
 - Learn what a return value is in JavaScript
+- Practice doing math with JavaScript
+- Practice writing functions that do things with numbers
+- Practice parsing strings as numbers